KalanaDananjaya/Site-Sonar-Mirror/README.md

 > If the tool is running in the background, make sure to bring it to the foreground before using the above command

 > If you abort a run, its data will not be available for searching

+If you want to abort the run while preserving the collected results, use `--clean` flag. `clean` flag kills the remaining jobs and update the processing states of the sites and the run.
+> `python3 site-sonar.py abort --clean`

+If the run has completed and you want to kill the remaining jobs, use `--finish` flag. `finish` flag kills the remaining jobs without changing any processing states.
+> `python3 site-sonar.py abort --finish`

 ## Finishing a Run
 The run will be marked as `COMPLETED` if any of the following conditions are met.